I wonder if we dream based on our sexual orientation.

 I was happy to have found her.
 To be with her in that moment and in this microcosm of a moment and within a dream, I started to dream again.
 I dreamed of a life with this unknown woman and opportunity.
 A future, shared experiences, there was a lot of promise with this one.
 And then as she finally looked at me, still smiling, I woke up.
 Ah, it was just a dream.

 I know what some may say.
 You’re straight!
 Stop denying yourself and go out and find your ‘dream girl’!
 I don’t believe that to be the case, though.
+I mean, I could try and experiment with it and get something like one of the best pocket pussy toys available and see how aroused that would get me, but I’m not sure it’s all about the sexual factors when it comes to females, for me at least.
 There will always be a part of me that will latch on to a female; it’s with a female you can rely on(when you’re queer or of a non-hetero leaning); it’s a female that when a man does you wrong, you can run to and tell them and they will GET it, they will understand beyond the realm of the bedroom or positions; it’s with a female that when men come and go, relationships fail and turn into a puff of smoke, they’ll be there and they’ll hold your hand just long enough to tell you to get back out there.
 I’m not sure why I dream in hetero-vision.